ibm-cloud-docs/solution-tutorials/pub-sub-object-storage.md

 {:tip: .tip}
 {:pre: .pre}

-# Asynchronous Data Processing Media Using Pub/Sub Messaging
+# Asynchronous data processing using pub/sub messaging
-In this tutorial, you will learn how to use messaging services to orchestrate long running workloads to worker applications running in a Kubernetes cluster.
-You will create a application which will asynchronously process user uploaded files.
+In this tutorial, you will learn how to use an Apache Kafka based messaging service to orchestrate long running workloads to applications running in a Kubernetes cluster.
+To simulate this use case, you will first create a UI application which will be used to upload files to object storage and generate messages indicating work to be done.
+Next, you will create a separate worker application which will asynchronously process the user uploaded files when it receives messages.
 {:shortdesc}

 ## Products